 Coming in from the Main Street entrance on the north, the trail generally follows an abandoned railroad line to Milford that was built in 1863 and removed in 1950, and is now improved with a firm stone dust surface.
 There are three short granite bridges on the trail, originally built to allow water to flow under the railroad tracks, still serving the same purpose under the trail.
 Water on both sides of the trail flows into the wetlands below the trail and then to Indian Brook that feeds the Hopkinton Reservoir, then to the Sudbury River, the Concord River, the Merrimack River and finally the Atlantic Ocean.

-For the first ⅔ mile of the trail on the railroad bed, the property is only as wide as the trail itself, but for most of that distance the land on both sides is undeveloped, so it will feel like a pleasant woods walk.
+After the Welzel Trail returns, the next ½ mile of the Center Trail is on property hardly wider than the railroad bed itself, but for most of that distance the land on both sides is undeveloped, so it will feel like a pleasant woods walk.
 Then the trail intersects the high school loop road, where it leaves the railroad bed.
 Continue on the sidewalk on the right side of the road over a bridge, next to a parking lot, and then take a right turn on the unpaved road to an athletic field.
 The trail continues in the woods just to the left of that field.
 Towards the southern end of the trail there is a nice vernal pool with a trail information graphic display.